Outis09/8-Week-SQL-Challenge/Case Study #6 - Clique Bait/A. Digital Analysis.md

 FROM arrays
 WHERE 12 = ANY(pages::int[]) and 3 != ALL(events::int[]);
 ```
+I used a CTE,`arrays`, to get the pages and events for each visit in an array.
+In the main query, i filtered for visit IDs that had been to the checkout page but not purchased.
+That is, those with 12 in the page array but no 3 in the event array.
+I counted the number of visit IDs, divided by the unique number of visits in the database and multiplied by 100.
+I also divided the count of visits which met the condition by the number of visits that had viewed the checkout page and multiplied by 100.
 **Results:**

 | num_of_visits | prcnt_of_all_vsts | prcnt_of_all_chckots |
 | ------------- | ----------------- | -------------------- |
 | 326           | 9.15              | 15.50                |

+* There were 326 visits which viewed the checkout page but did not purchase anything
+* 9.15 percent of all visits viewed the checkout page but did not purchase anything
+* 15.50 percent of all visits that viewed the checkout page did not purchase anything
 -----------------------------------------------

 **Question 7**